realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

     2) Functions passed in with certain arguments will ALWAYS return the same result.
        - ie: "deterministic", "referentially transparent", "idempotent," "stateless," "side-effect free."
     3) Functions can be passed as arguments to other functions.
+       - ie:
+         - "higher-order functions",
+         - "lambdas",
+         - "closures",
+         - "first-class citizen functions",
+         - "anonymous functions",
-       - ie: "higher-order functions", "lambdas", "closures","first-class citizen functions", "anonymous functions", "function literals."
+         - "function literals."
-       - All these mean "functions!"
+       - ### All these mean "functions!"

-    - #### SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING?
+    - ## SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING?
+      - ### ATTENTION COMPUTER SCIENCE PEOPLE
-      - Please stop with all the names for the same old stuff!!!!!
+      - ### Please stop with all the names for the same old stuff!!!!!

-- ### Immutability & No Side Effects <a name="immutability-no-side-effects"></a>
+## Immutability & No Side Effects <a name="immutability-no-side-effects"></a>
 ###### immutability-no-side-effects
   - Mutability means something can be changed, and immutability means it cannot be changed once it's created.
     - Functional Programming style's main idea is to avoid "side effects" and "shared mutable state" of the program.
     - One way is to is to make the state of the program unchangeable.
 Changes can only be made by creating a new state based on the a copy of the old state, and then returning the new state as the result of a function.
-    - BOOP style is a form of Functional Programming as the state of the program is immutable and passed as arguments to the functions, and a new state is returned as the result of the calls to the functions.
+    - The BOOP ("Back-to Object Oriented Programming") style is a form of Functional Programming as the state of the program is immutable and passed as arguments. to the functions, and a new state is returned as the result of the calls to the functions.
 - All functions in the core of the application return a value and have no side effects on any other state of the program.